 There will be instances in which players will be asked to attend a role-play-type event or social gathering.
 While most of these events will not be serious RP in nature, they are highly recommended.
-An example would be an event where the guild meets in a local tavern to cheer on one of our arena teams as they fight their matches.
-Expect social events like these, as they not only provide interaction with members of the guild you might not otherwise meet, but also shows guild presence on the server.
-We strongly believe a large function of a successful E-Sports team is a consistent and real backing from those bearing the name in the community.
+An example would be an event where the meets in a local tavern to cheer on one of our arena teams as they fight their matches.
+Expect social events like these, as they not only provide interaction with members of the fleet you might not otherwise meet, but also shows fleet presence in the ‘Verse.
+We strongly believe a large function of a successful team is a consistent and real backing from those bearing the name in the organisation.
 We are fans and supporters of our competitive teams through and through.

-Team Legacy is unique in that we offer varied tiers of dedication to the chapters involved in games we play.
-We understand and encourage to put real-life priorities first.
+Legacy Fleet is unique in that we offer varied tiers of dedication to the organisation.
+We understand and encourage members to put real-life priorities first.
 Instead of forcing members to attend specific raids and events, we offer a scheduler/calender system for members to “RSVP” to the exact events they know they can attend without issue.
 We have found this hugely successful in not only member retention, but also respecting the busy lifestyles of our core membership base.
-These events and raids are private to the public. and are available on a schedule to members in Team Legacy
+These events are available on a schedule to the members of Legacy Fleet.

-All TL member groups and ranks are required to stay “in the know” for dealings within the community.
-Members need to visit the website at least once per week to assure that they are not left out on important announcements and voting procedures.
-We do not require forum posting, although we are diligent in making sure that members are at the least checking their notifications on the website.
-This actively ensures a consistent and secure environment for Team Legacy members on a week to week basis as the tides of battle change in our Chapters.
+All Legacy Fleet members are required to stay “in the know” for dealings within the community.
+Members need to visit spectrum and the fleet Discord at least once per week to assure that they are not left out on important announcements and voting procedures.
+We do not require forum posting, although we are diligent in making sure that members are at the least checking their notifications on Discord or Spectrum.
+This actively ensures a consistent and secure environment for Legacy Fleet members on a week to week basis as the tides of battle change.
 We utilize a “PM” system for major notifications, among many other tools.

-Any further policies and procedures are explained within the chapter private forums for each individual chapter, and covered in the Team Legacy SOP available to members.
+Any further policies and procedures are explained within the chapter private Discord or spectrum, and covered in the Legacy Fleet SOP available to members.